VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 As there are several variations in the timing of when a separate lot or piece of real property is created, an updated parcel defintion could be written so as to allow a legal document (deed or title), subdivision plats, or sale to help define the bounds of the separate mapped and tracked area.
 Existing "inactive" parcels, where they exist and are maintained, may be added to the "active" parcel layer with their unique SPAN and as much additional attribution as possible.
 Once added, maintenance of inactive parcels as separate entities on a separate data layer should cease.

 These changes in parcel definition and mapping practices would increase the current count of parcels statewide from roughly 340,000 to at least 380,000.
 "At least" is stated as currently only 70% of towns (178 total) have submitted their inactive parcels as digital parcel data to VCGI.
-It remains unknown how many of the other 30% of towns actively map inactive parcels digitally.
+It remains unknown how many of the other 30% of towns map inactive parcels digitally.

 ## 1.2 Example Statute Update
 > 32 V.S.A. § 4152 (a)(3) A brief description of each parcel of taxable real estate in the town.
 “Parcel” means a separate and sellable lot or piece of real estate. ~~all contiguous land in the same ownership, together with all improvements thereon~~